← Back to all posts

 Punchbowl has a similar email-based delivery model.
 The experience is a bit smoother than Evite's, but guests may still need to create accounts for certain interactions.
 The cleaner design does help the overall impression, though.

 Lemonvite sends invitations via SMS, which changes the dynamic entirely.
 Text messages have open rates above 90%, compared to roughly 20% for email.
-Your guests tap a link in a text, see the invitation instantly, and can RSVP without creating an account.
-No sign-ups, no passwords, no friction.
+Your guests tap a link in a text and see the invitation instantly, then RSVP without creating an account.
+No sign-ups, no passwords to set, nothing in the way.
+And if you are inviting people outside the US and Canada, the same invitation reaches them over WhatsApp, so guests anywhere get the identical tap-and-RSVP experience.
 For the host, this also means better response rates and less chasing people for replies.

 Features Comparison